dan-r/HomeAssistant-Ohme/README.md

     * Power Draw (Watts) - Power draw of connected car
     * Accumulative Energy Usage (kWh) - Total energy used by the charger
     * Next Smart Charge Slot - The next time your car will start charging according to the Ohme-generated charge plan
+* Switches (Settings) - These are only functional when a car is connected
+    * Lock Buttons - Locks buttons on charger
+    * Require Approval - Require approval to start a charge
+    * Sleep When Inactive - Charger screen & lights will automatically turn off
-* Switches - These are only functional when a car is connected
+* Switches (Charge state) - These are only functional when a car is connected
     * Max Charge - Forces the connected car to charge regardless of set schedule
     * Pause Charge - Pauses an ongoing charge